StefanLocke/VV-ISTIC-TP2/exercises/using-pmd.md

 ## Answer

+One true positive is the LooseCoupling, this clause asks developers to used interfaces to external libraries instead of hard coded dependencies such as ArrayList instead of list on list declaration.

 One problem not really worth solving is the UselessParentheses case.
 These parentheses are, usually, used for better code clarity for humans.